GiacomoGuidotto/sir-pinn/README.md

 # EpiPINN

-A Physics-Informed Neural Network approach for compartmental epidemiological models.
+A Physics-Informed Neural Network approach for an inverse problem in compartmental epidemiological models.

-Powered by the [DeepXDE](https://deepxde.readthedocs.io/en/stable/) library.
+Written in Pytorch.

 ## Getting Started